 Currently only Israeli citizens may enter the country, with one exception; Olim will continue to be able to enter Israel if they hold a valid Aliyah visa.

-Student visa holder families whose center of living is in Israel may receive approval to enter Israel if they show proof of their studies are beginning.
+Student visa holder families whose center of living is in Israel may receive approval to enter Israel if they show proof to the Israeli Consulate.

 If you do not qualify for entry at this time and would like to appeal to enter Israel, contact the Ministry of Foreign Affairs.

 Restaurants are offering food deliveries.
 Takeout and self pick-up options have been reinstated, and sit down options are limited to 20 patrons indoors and 30 outdoors with tables spaced accordingly.